Devilman: Manga

 Meanwhile, Ryo journeys back to the mansion where he informed Akira of the world of demons, and finds an album supposedly about his life, which states he died years ago in a car accident.
 During his ensuing existential crisis, Ryo is met by a group of demons led by the demoness Psycho Jenny, who tells Ryo he is actually Satan, a fallen angel who sympathized with the demons and turned on God for wanting to exterminate them.
 As part of Satan's plan to lead an all-out war on humanity, he had Psycho Jenny erase his memories and replace them with those of Ryo Asuka until the time when he was ready to begin the war.
 During a television broadcast, Ryo reveals the existence of Devilmen to the public but does not differentiate them from demons when he shows footage of Akira's first transformation.
 This leads to a mass hysteria that causes humans to turn on each other worldwide.

 While Akira confronts Ryo for answers and learns the truth of his former friend's identity, a mob of humans kills Miki and her family for being associated with him.
 With Miki's death, Akira sinks to despair and loses faith in humanity before vowing to get revenge on Satan.
 When asked by Zennon about why he wanted Akira to survive humankind's extinction by becoming a Devilman, Satan implies that the reason is that he loved Akira and wanted to protect him.
 Twenty years pass, and all humans, save for the Devilmen recruited by Akira, are extinct.
 During their final battle, the Devilmen and the demons are both annihilated and Satan mortally wounds Akira.
 Satan then realizes that what he did to humankind was no different from what God did to demons, and grieves over Akira's death as God's angels descend upon the Earth.

 Anime

-One of the Demon Tribe's strongest warriors, Devilman is sent to lead a full-scale invasion of the human world by Zennon.
+Devilman is sent by the Demon Lord Zennon to lead a full-scale invasion of the human world.
 After he ambushes and kills Akira and his father in the Himalayas, not far from the base of operations of the Demon Tribe, he selects Akira as his host, restoring him to life, but giving him a wild and unpredictable streak.
-However, after returning to Japan, Akira encounters and falls in love with Miki Makimura, and Devilman is tamed by his desire to protect her.
-Devilman resolves to defect from his orders, and from then on fights a slew of opponents sent by Zennon and his Demon Generals.
+However, after returning to Japan, Akira encounters and falls in love with Miki Makimura.
+Devilman is then tamed by his desire to protect her.
+Devilman resolves to defect from his orders and fight against the Demon Tribe.